Nurse Residency Highlights

 Please apply to the open requisition for the Nurse Residency Program – during the appropriate time frames for the specific cohort.

-You should be prepared to provide the following information when submitting your application by entering this via your cover letter or resume, on the application form itself, and by scanning documents as attachments to the application:
+You should be prepared to provide the following information when submitting your application by entering this via your cover letter or resume, on the application form itself, and by scanning documents as one attachment to the application:

-- Please indicate your top three track selections (view choices here).
+- Please indicate your top three track selections (view choices here), within your submitted documentation.
+Please add to your resume, letter of intent, or separate document.

 - Provide your GPA accompanied by unofficial transcripts (scanned with the application).